Vyxal/Vyxal/documentation/Parser.md

 This function collects tokens until a branch or end of structure is found.
 It then only keeps tokens with a value that is alphanumeric.
 It then concatenates the token values into a single string and returns it.
 This function is for getting the variable names of for-loops.

+#### `isCloser`

+These tokens are considered to be structure closing tokens by the function:

+- `VyxalToken.ListClose`
+- `VyxalToken.StructureClose`
+- `VyxalToken.StructureAllClose`
+`VyxalToken.Branch`es are also considered closing tokens, but aren't strictly closing tokens as such.

+All other tokens are not considered closing tokens.

 ---

 #### Some types